DrSakuu/RimWorld-Templates/README.md

 A list of translate-ready files in the correct syntax.

-Updated for alpha 14.
+**Updated for alpha 15!**

-For alpha 15 tags, check here: https://ludeon.com/forums/index.php?topic=24936.0
+For an alternate list of tags, check here: https://ludeon.com/forums/index.php?topic=24936.0

 I generated them using a python script so there may be things missing or incorrect.
 I was more safe than sorry, so I made sure these templates don't generate any errors in game.